Kayoa: Geography

 The Kayoa Islands are near the southern end of a chain of volcanic islands off the western coast of Halmaherato (Halmahera region), to the south of Makian and to the north of Bacan.
 The 66 islands cover a land area of 179.97 km2.
 The main island is about 10 miles (16 km) long, about 9 miles (14.5 km) south of Makian with a line of hills along most of its length.
-The group forms four districts within South Halmahera Regency (although Kayoa Barat District - comprising Muari Island and 4 smaller islands - is actually closer to the Bacan Islands than to Kayoa Island), and it had a total population of 20,176 at the 2010 Census and 23,111 at the 2020 Census.
-The official estimate for mid 2021 was 23,226.
+The group forms four districts within South Halmahera Regency, and it had a total population of 20,176 at the 2010 Census and 23,111 at the 2020 Census.
+The official estimate for mid 2024 was 22,232.

 The islands were for centuries the only place in the world where cloves were produced.
 Kayoa lies on the equator and is subject to regular heavy rain in the two monsoon seasons, which are December to March and June to July.

 The stratovolcano Mount Tigalalu lies at the western end of Kayoa, partly flanked by coral limestones.
-However, Kayoa island differs from its neighbours in being composed mainly of sedimentary rather than volcanic rock.
+However, Kayoa Island differs from its neighbours in being composed mainly of sedimentary rather than volcanic rock.
 Its western side consists of terraces of raised coral limestone with pumice and beach sand.

+Kayoa Barat District - comprising Mauri Island (Pulau Mauri) and 4 smaller islands - is actually closer to the Bacan Islands than to Kayoa Island.
+The rest of the archipelago comprises a number of groups and individual islands - the largest being Pulau Kayoa and Pulau Waidoba in the east, and Pulau Taneti in the southwest, with a number of smaller islands northwards from Taneti Island - including the Gora Ici Islands, Gunange, Laigoma, Siko and Gafi.

+Villages

+The four districts are sub-divided into thirty administrative villages (desa) as tabulated below: